Applications for 2022 have now closed.

 Stipends, travel and housing information

-Students participating in the Mote REU Program receive:
+Students participating in the NSF REU Program receive:

 - Free housing in a local dormitory